Let's take a look ~

 From Felicity Strohfeldt (Velddrif, South Africa) ~

-Special thanks to the creative minds behind the tangles we used this week ~
+Special thanks to the creators of the tangles we used this week ~